BogdanSotnikov/LostAndFound/README.md

 python __init__.py
 ```

-ctr-click the link in the flask console
+ctrl-click the link in the flask console